 The UNC Nurse Practitioner Orthopaedics Fellowship is a 12 month post-graduate program intended to give learners an exposure to advanced orthopaedic care in preparation for a career in orthopaedic practice.
 NP fellows are members of the orthopaedic team and are involved in inpatient and ambulatory care.
 Training is focused on sports medicine and primary care orthopaedics with opportunities for intra-operative and peri-operative patient care across all orthopaedic subspecialties.
 The fellowship is designed to provide advanced didactic education and a focused orthopaedic clinical experience so that graduates have the skills and knowledge to provide high quality musculoskeletal care across the life span.
 The fellowship is attractive for recent NP graduates who are planning a career in musculoskeletal care and for practicing nurse practitioners who wish to redirect their careers toward orthopaedics.

-The goal of the program is to provide nurse practitioners a pathway into Orthopaedics practice and at the end of the program participants will be expected to:
+Primary Learning Objectives The goal of the program is to provide nurse practitioners a pathway into Orthopaedics practice and at the end of the program participants will be expected to:

 Apply principles of musculoskeletal care in a variety of settings (community, acute/sub-acute, office practice, and rehabilitation)